 Tips for Successful Propagation

-Right Time for Obtaining a Cutting
+The right time for Obtaining a Cutting

 To propagate a Thanksgiving cactus successfully, it is essential to obtain a healthy cutting from the parent plant.
 The best time to obtain a cutting is in the spring or summer when the plant is actively growing.
 Look for a healthy stem that is at least 3-4 segments long.
 The stem should be firm and not too woody or too succulent.
 Avoid taking cuttings from a plant that is stressed, diseased, or has recently bloomed.